elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## Session Hijacking

-- Session hijacking often requires obtaining the session token
+- A session hijacking requires obtaining the session token
 - There are several ways this is done
-  - Predicable session tokens
+  - Guessing predicable session tokens
   - Client side attacks, like XSS, to steal tokens
   - Trojans and malware on the client machine
   - Session sniffing
-- Session sniffing involves scanning HTTP traffic between a host and client to mine session tokens
-- Two common forms of attacks that are related to session hijacking are:
+- Two common forms of attacks that are enabled by session hijacking are:
-  - Man in the Middle Attack
+  - Manipulator in the Middle Attack
-  - Man in the Browser Attack
+  - Manipulator in the Browser Attack

 Notes: